evermeer/EVReflection/README.md

 - Instead of [MyObject?] use [MyObject]
 - Instead of 'var status: StatysType' use 'var status:Int' and save the rawValue
 - Instead of a generic property use a specific property that can hold the data (a dictionary?)
+- Instead of using a struct, create your own object model for that struct

 If you want to keep on using the same type, You can override the setValue forUndefinedKey in the object itself.
 See WorkaroundsTests.swift and WorkaroundSwiftGenericsTests.swift to see the workaround for all these types in action.